-Lap Time: The stopwatch time for the current lap.

-Lap Vert.
-Osc.: The average amount of vertical oscillation for the current lap.

-Lap Vert.
-Ratio: The average ratio of vertical oscillation to stride length for the current lap.

-Last Lap Ascent: The vertical distance of ascent for the last completed lap.

-Last Lap Cad.: Cycling.
-The average cadence for the last completed lap.

-Last Lap Cad.: Running.
-The average cadence for the last completed lap.

-Last Lap Descent: The vertical distance of descent for the last completed lap.

-Last Lap Dist.: The distance traveled for the last completed lap.

-Last Lap NP: The average Normalized Power for the last completed lap.

-Last Lap Pace: The average pace for the last completed lap.

-Last Lap Power: The average power output for the last completed lap.

-Last Lap Speed: The average speed for the last completed lap.

-Last Lap Time: The stopwatch time for the last completed lap.

-Last Len.
-Pace: The average pace for your last completed pool length.

-Last Len.
-Swolf: The swolf score for the last completed pool length.

-Lat/Lon: The current position in latitude and longitude regardless of the selected position format setting.

-Left PP: The current power phase angle for the left leg.
-Power phase is the pedal stroke region where positive power is produced.

-Left PPP: The current power phase peak angle for the left leg.
-Power phase peak is the angle range over which the rider produces the peak portion of the driving force.

-Lengths: The number of pool lengths completed during the current activity.

-LL 500m Pace: The average swimming pace per 500 meters for the last lap.

-L Lap Dist P Stk: Swimming.
-The average distance traveled per stroke during the last completed lap.

-L Lap Dist P Stk: Paddle sports.
-The average distance traveled per stroke during the last completed lap.

-Location: The current position using the selected position format setting.

-Max.
-Ascent: The maximum rate of ascent in feet per minute or meters per minute since the last reset.

-Max.
-Descent: The maximum rate of descent in meters per minute or feet per minute since the last reset.
-Max.
-Elevation: The highest elevation reached since the last reset

-Max.
-Lap Power: The top power output for the current lap.

-Maximum Speed: The top speed for the current activity.

-Max Power: The top power output for the current activity.

-Min.
-Elevation: The lowest elevation reached since the last

-Moving Time: The total time moving for the current activity.
+- Lap Time: The stopwatch time for the current lap. - Lap Vert.
+Osc.: The average amount of vertical oscillation for the current lap. - Lap Vert.
+Ratio: The average ratio of vertical oscillation to stride length for the current lap. - Last Lap %HRR: The average percentage of heart rate reserve (maximum heart rate minus resting heart rate) for the last completed lap. - Last Lap Ascent: The vertical distance of ascent for the last completed lap. - Last Lap Cad.: Cycling.
+The average cadence for the last completed lap. - Last Lap Cad.: Running.
+The average cadence for the last completed lap. - Last Lap Descent: The vertical distance of descent for the last completed lap. - Last Lap Dist.: The distance traveled for the last completed lap. - Last Lap HR: The average heart rate for the last completed lap. - Last Lap NP: The average Normalized Power for the last completed lap. - Last Lap Pace: The average pace for the last completed lap. - Last Lap Power: The average power output for the last completed lap. - Last Lap Speed: The average speed for the last completed lap. - Last Lap Time: The stopwatch time for the last completed lap. - Last Len.
+Pace: The average pace for your last completed pool length. - Last Len.
+Swolf: The swolf score for the last completed pool length. - Lat/Lon: The current position in latitude and longitude regardless of the selected position format setting. - Left PP: The current power phase angle for the left leg.
+Power phase is the pedal stroke region where positive power is produced. - Left PPP: The current power phase peak angle for the left leg.
+Power phase peak is the angle range over which the rider produces the peak portion of the driving force. - Lengths: The number of pool lengths completed during the current activity. - LL 500m Pace: The average rowing pace per 500 meters for the last lap. - L Lap Dist P Stk: Swimming.
+The average distance traveled per stroke during the last completed lap. - L Lap Dist P Stk: Paddle sports.
+The average distance traveled per stroke during the last completed lap. - Location: The current position using the selected position format setting. - Max.
+Ascent: The maximum rate of ascent in feet per minute or meters per minute since the last reset. - Max.
+Descent: The maximum rate of descent in meters per minute or feet per minute since the last reset. - Max.
+Elevation: The highest elevation reached since the last reset. - Max.
+Lap Power: The top power output for the current lap. - Max.
+Nautical Speed: The maximum speed in knots for the current activity. - Maximum Speed: The top speed for the current activity. - Max Power: The top power output for the current activity. - Min.
+Elevation: The lowest elevation reached since the last reset. - Moving Time: The total time moving for the current activity.